China Urges Students To Be Wary Of Applying In The US Colleges

 Visas have become a weapon in the US-China trade war.
 Chinese students pursuing a course in robotics, aviation, engineering, and hi-tech manufacturing have been facing tighter visa controls.

-Where earlier, a visa was issued for 5 years at stretch, students of robotics, aviation, and advanced manufacturing can now get a visa only for one year at a time.
-Additional screening has also made the procedure of getting a visa lengthier.
+Whereas earlier a visa was issued for 5 years at a time, students in robotics, aviation, and advanced manufacturing can now get a visa for only 1 year at a time.
+Additional screening has also made the visa application process longer.

-As a result of this, many Chinese students who were midway through their programs, and had gone home, were not able to return to the USA to complete their degrees.
+As a result, many Chinese students who were midway through their programs and had gone home were unable to return to the USA to complete their degrees.
 Instances of visas being denied and canceled have also become more common.

 These visa restrictions are not applicable only to students but also to Chinese nationals applying for H1B visas.
 The H1B is crucial for all international students who want to work in the USA after completing their degrees.

-China’s Advice To Students Applying In The Us Colleges
+China’s Advice To Students Applying to US Colleges

 In light of the difficulty of getting visas and the ongoing trade war between the two countries, China has urged its nationals to think twice before applying to US-based educational institutions.

-The country’s education ministry said that students wanting to study in the USA should be ready to face trouble with their visas and make relevant arrangements.
+The country’s education ministry said that students wanting to study in the USA should be prepared to face visa issues and make the necessary arrangements.